 Routes are graded for on-sight ascents with no prior knowledge.

-Heading from Llandudno on the A55, pass through the Conwy Tunnel and pull up and park at a lay-by (with building) just before the Penmanbach tunnels.
+When heading from Llandudno on the A55, pass through the Conwy Tunnel and pull up and park at a lay-by (with building) just before the Penmanbach tunnels.
 Cross over the duel carriageway (7b+ on-sight) and walk towards Bangor on the cycle-way/footpath for 5 minutes to below the crag.
 From Bangor, park in the lay-by after the Penmanmawr roundabout near to the bridge over the railway.

 The upper crag is reached by following the walls 100m before the Llandudno-bound tunnel exit.

-All of the routes were led and equipped by Colin Struthers and Nadim Siddiqui. with assistance from Jim Burton, Nick Colton and Kevin Stephens.
+All of the routes were led and equipped by Colin Struthers and Nadim Siddiqui, with assistance from Jim Burton, Nick Colton and Kevin Stephens.